Homebrew makes it very difficult to install older versions of a formula.

 As a dotfile function

-We can tie everything together into one clean function that you can put in your dotfiles:
+Combining this together with the easier method to install old cask versions, we can write one clean function that you can put in your dotfiles:

 # Install a specific version of a Homebrew formula